Sylius/Sylius/.github/PULL_REQUEST_TEMPLATE.md

 | License         | MIT

 <!--
- - Bug fixes must be submitted against the 1.12 or 1.13 branches
+ - Bug fixes must be submitted against the 1.13 branches
  - Features and deprecations must be submitted against the 1.14 branch
  - Features, removing deprecations and BC breaks must be submitted against the 2.0 branch
  - Make sure that the correct base branch is set